ZorroLeVrai/React.ex-set1-react-app/README.md

 Create a shopping cart application.

-In this application we will have 2 main elements.
+In your application we will have 2 main elements.

 1. ItemCounter.
 That will count the number of items we have in our cart.
 2. Cart.
 That will contain the items.
 This component will be empty by default and will have 2 available buttons (‘Add’, ‘Remove’).